kylegilman/video-embed-thumbnail-generator/readme.txt

 * `scalemode="letterbox/none/stretch/zoom"` If the video display size isn't the same as the video file, this determines how the video will be scaled.
 * `backgroundcolor="#rrggbb"` set the background color to whatever hex code you want.
 * `configuration="http://www.example.com/config.xml"` Lets you specify all these flashvars in an XML file.
-* `skin="http://www.example.com/skin.xml"` Completely change the look of the video player. <a href="http://www.longtailvideo.com/support/jw-player/jw-player-for-flash-v5/14/building-skins">Instructions here.</a>
+* `skin="http://www.example.com/skin.xml"` Completely change the look of the video player.

 = These options are available for video galleries (options work the same as standard WordPress image galleries) =